 Here in the UK, during the COVID-19 pandemic, I’ve worked in the public sector with the West Midlands Ambulance Service, as a Health Advisor and for their Integrated Emergency and Urgent Care Department.
 This allowed me to use both the clinical and employability skills that my Biomedical Engineering degree has given me, to help make a difference.

-Overall, my time at Birmingham City University has been an enriching and fulfilling experience, and as I embark on my Masters in the autumn, I’m clear on my goals, and I know what my role and purpose is as a biomedical engineer.
+Overall, my time at Birmingham City University has been an enriching and fulfilling experience, and as I embark on my Master's, I’m clear on my goals, and I know what my role and purpose is as a biomedical engineer.
 I’ve made good friends from all over the world, and many potential networking contacts in the Biomedical Engineering industry.

 My advice would be, whatever course you are doing, get involved with everything that’s presented to you.
 Be passionate, go out there, and use the services that the University has available to find your purpose and live your best life!